Daily Discipline #115

 Day 4- There is no greater reality than to know union with Christ.
 With this union there is no hunger or thirst.
 We have total sufficiency.

 Day 5- Unfortunately most of us TRY to make this new life work in our own power and then we fail.
-We try some more and fail and soon are plunged into discouragement and defeat.
+We try some more -- fail -- and soon plunge into discouragement and defeat.
 The Apostle Paul was in this cycle of self-effort and you can read his frustration.

 Romans 7: 15-24